-We know the story.
-It’s been a hot few weeks.
-You may be feeling a little worn out from working extra hard to take care of your spring and summer flowers.
+You may be feeling a little worn out from working extra hard to take care of your summer flowers.
 Water, water, water.
 Chase away the bugs, bugs, bugs.
-Maybe a hail storm in between.
-Ouch!
-Hopefully most of your beautiful container gardens and hanging baskets have come through in pretty good shape.
+Believe us, we know the story.
+It’s been a hot few weeks and it takes a lot of work to keep everything looking good.
+Hopefully your beautiful container gardens and hanging baskets have come through in pretty good shape.

-Then there was the one time you went out of town for a few days and asked somebody to water.
+But… there was the one time you went out of town for a few days and asked somebody to water.
 We know how that goes.
-Your plants just don’t get the TLC you give them and there may have been a couple of casualties.
+Your plants just don’t get the TLC you give them and there may have been casualties.

 With the cooler temperatures arriving in August it will be little easier to keep everything under control.
-Plus, the days and evenings coming up are so beautiful for sitting on the patio for simple relaxation or to visit with family and friends.
-The kids will go back to school.
-And the time is just right for more really great flower growing!
-It is like a whole second chapter of opportunity to enjoy big, bright, beautiful flowers around your home.
+The upcoming days and evenings are so nice for sitting on the patio for simple relaxation or to visit with family and friends.
+The kids will go back to school soon.
+And the time is just right for really great flower growing!
+It is like a whole second chapter of the season to enjoy big, bright, beautiful flowers around your home.

 We know you may not be too excited about planting right now.
-So Creek Side makes this prospect simple and easy by offering an assortment of big, bold, colorful summer blooming annuals grown in 6” pots.
+So Creek Side makes it simple and easy by offering an assortment of big, bold, colorful summer blooming annuals grown in 6” pots for Instant Color!
 Mix and match between colors and varieties to create your own custom design.
 Plant a few pots together in a larger container or just arrange the individual pots around each other on the deck or patio.
 Keep them watered and you are good to go.

 Late season color in the perennial garden is often over looked.
 But many plants are in flower now or getting ready to flower!
 Identify a “Green” area in your garden now.
 Keep your eyes open around your neighborhood landscape for what you like.
 The list of possible perennial plants is long.
 Consider Black-Eyed Susan, Aster, Coneflower, Coreopsis, Hyssop and Ornamental Grasses.